-EastBourne was a fishing village and after its development, it became a major Victorian-style tourist resort and it gained great fame since the railways reached it from Louis City in the 19th century.
-The city attracts many tourists and has many white houses that give EastBourne a distinctive aesthetic touch.
+Eastbourne was a fishing village before its development, but it became a major Victorian-style tourist resort after its development.
+It gained great fame when the railways reached it from Louis City in the 19th century.
+The city attracts many tourists and has many white houses that give it a distinctive aesthetic touch.

-It also has public gardens for walking for all family members, don’t forget the historical site of the city as there are castles and museums for history lovers in the city.
+It also has public gardens for walking for all family members.
+Don’t forget the city’s historical sites, as there are castles and museums for history lovers.

 Things to do in East Bourne

-There are many attractive attractions in the city of EastBourne, which distinguish it from other cities in England and for example the modern city resort, which dates back to the 19th century.
+The city of Eastbourne has many attractive attractions that distinguish it from other cities in England, such as the modern city resort, which dates back to the 19th century.
 The city has also developed in the field of construction, which is represented in the real estate of the Duke of Devonshire and other structures.

-Now we will get to know more about the most important places to visit in EastBourne and things you can do there, so let us start our trip in the beautiful city of EastBourne
+Now, we will learn more about the most important places to visit in Eastbourne and the things you can do there, so let’s start our trip in the beautiful city of Eastbourne.

 Beachy Head

-After soaking up the views, you must visit the Beachy Head Countryside Center which offers a look at the monuments, flora, and fauna of the area, and the Sheep Center which houses the largest group of sheep breeds in the world.
+After soaking up the views, you must visit the Beachy Head Countryside Center, which offers a look at the area’s monuments, flora, and fauna, and the Sheep Center, which houses the largest group of sheep breeds in the world.

 Eastbourne Pier